-With its glorious landscapes and laid-back vibes, Sedona is perfect to explore nature or browse some art.
-Here are the best things to do in Sedona, Arizona.
+With its glorious landscapes and new age vibes, Sedona is perfect to explore nature or browse art.
+Here are the best things to do in Sedona.

 Today the city pulls in enthusiasts of the New Age spiritual movement who still believe in the healing powers of its red earth.

 Surrealist painter Max Ernst built a quiet home in Sedona after fleeing Paris to escape the horrors of World War II.
 Similarly inspired artwork fills the city’s galleries today, where you can find anything from Southwestern kitsch, masterful watercolors and Native American pottery.

 Sedona offers great hiking trails and outdoor adventures that make it a perfect weekend family destination.
 The epic red sandstone formations are backdrops in dozens of Westerns, from John Wayne classics to the more recent 3:10 to Yuma.

 Sedona is surrounded by awe-inspiring nature.
 And its art galleries, quirky boutiques, five-star spas and historical sites make it an ever-fascinating destination.

 Nestled inside the Coconino National Forest, this beautiful city is named after Sedona Schnebly, the famously kind wife of the city’s first postmaster.

 The first Anglo settlers came in 1876, and Sedona developed into a tourist attraction and retirement destination in the 1950s.
 With a average high temperature of 57 F (14 C) in January, Sedona is a wildly popular getaway to escape a harsh winter.